louisotieno2001/Feraj-Energy-Limited/docs/troubleshooting/PRODUCTS_NOT_LOADING.md

   )
 );

--- Admins can delete products
+-- Staff can delete products
-CREATE POLICY "Admins can delete products"
+CREATE POLICY "Staff can delete products"
 ON products
 FOR DELETE
 TO authenticated